AdvancedMultiPhysics/TPL-builder/README.txt

 support out of source builds (e.g. boost), then the source directory will be copied to a temporary directory for building.
 This insures that we can perform multiple builds in parallel (e.g. Debug and Release) without corrupting the build or src trees.

+Once the TPLs are successfully built it is time to build AMP ( https://bitbucket.org/AdvancedMultiPhysics/amp) or SAMRUtils (https://bitbucket.org/SAMRApps/samrutils)